matab99/GTNH-CropAutomation/README.md

 The general idea is that the crop bot runs one of three executable programs while regularly checking and maintaining a **working farm** of crops (placing crop sticks, removing weeds, etc.).
 When necessary, it will move crops around entirely on its own through the use of a Transvector Dislocator.
 The ultimate goal of the crop bot is to populate a **storage farm** full of high-stat crops to be used elsewhere for harvesting.
 There is no player intervention beyond supplying the crop bot with crop sticks, activating the crop bot, and collecting the final products.

+Is this even worth it?
+Consider, for example, a field of 1/1/1 stickreed and another field of 21/31/0 stickreed.
+Keep every other variable constant and the high-stat field produces sticky resin **8x faster** than the low-stat one.
+That is a very significant difference for the time it takes to build and use the crop bot.

 # Bare Minimum Components

 The following requires EV circuits and epoxid (mid-late HV).
 It is possible to save some resources by not including the internet card, but that will require manually copying and pasting the code from GitHub which is NOT recommended for multiple reasons.
 Both inventory upgrades are necessary.
 Do not mix up central processing unit (CPU) with accelerated processing unit (APU).